Qovery/scaleway-api-rs/docs/ClustersApi.md

 ## delete_cluster

-> crate::models::ScalewayK8sV1Cluster delete_cluster(region, cluster_id, with_additional_resources)
+> models::ScalewayPeriodK8sPeriodV1PeriodCluster delete_cluster(region, cluster_id, with_additional_resources)
-Delete a cluster
+Delete a Cluster

-This method allows to delete a specific cluster and all its associated pools and nodes.
-Note that this method will not delete any Load Balancers or Block Volumes that are associated with the cluster.
+Delete a specific Kubernetes cluster and all its associated pools and nodes, and possibly its associated Load Balancers or Block Volumes.

 ### Parameters